dreedyman/mstc-cloud-worker/README.md

 Forwarding from [::1]:9000 -> 9000
 ```

+If you want to open the MinIO admin, you'll need to map port `9001` as well.

 ## Running the Python Client
 The Python client is a test case.
 Just run `pytest`.
 However, you first need to build the test Docker image.
 To do that: